-If you like crispy cookies (who doesn’t?) you will LOVE these praline pecan cranberry oatmeal cookies!
+If you like chewy cookies that are crispy on the edges, you will LOVE these cookies!
 The crispy, crunchy edges full of buttery, caramelized flavor is fantastic.
 Also the warm cinnamony oatmeal texture pairs so well with the tart cranberries.
-This recipe for oatmeal cranberry pecan cookies will knock your socks off!
+This recipe for oatmeal cranberry cookies will knock your socks off!

-The result was a batch of the most delicious crispy pecan oatmeal cookies I had ever had!
+What's the secret?
+Candied pecans.
+The first time I made these, I didn't have regular pecans, only candied pecans that I had been snacking on.
+I threw those in and out came the best oatmeal cranberry pecan cookies I had ever had!
 The salty candy around the pecans spread along with the cookie dough and caramelized even further in the oven, and lent an amazing depth of flavor.
 Also, the tartness of the cranberries and the crispness of the cookie edges made these cookies irresistible!

 To make these delicious pecan cranberry oatmeal cookies, you'll need just a few ingredients that you most likely already have in your kitchen!